High Line: Abandonment

 During the mid-1980s, a group of property owners with land under the line lobbied for the demolition of the entire structure.
 Peter Obletz, a Chelsea resident, activist, and railroad enthusiast, challenged the demolition efforts in court and tried to re-establish rail service on the line.
-Obletz offered to buy the viaduct for $10 in order to run a small amount of freight trains on the line, and Conrail accepted, mainly because demolition would have cost $5 million.
+Obletz offered to buy the viaduct for $10 in order to run a small number of freight trains on the line, and Conrail accepted, mainly because demolition would have cost $5 million.
 However, this offer was also disputed in court.
 By 1988, the Metropolitan Transportation Authority was negotiating with Conrail for the possibility for using the line's right of way to construct a light rail route.
 These negotiations did not proceed further, and by the end of the 1980s, it was expected that the High Line would be demolished.

 As part of the construction of the Empire Connection to Penn Station, which opened in spring 1991, the West Side Line tracks north of 35th Street were routed to the new Empire Connection tunnel to Penn Station.
 A small section of the High Line in the West Village, from Bank to Gansevoort Streets, was taken apart in 1991 despite objections by preservationists.
 The remaining riveted-steel elevated structure was unused and in disrepair during the 1990s, but it remained structurally sound.
 Around this time, it became known to urban explorers and local residents for the tough, drought-tolerant wild grasses, shrubs (such as sumac) and rugged trees which had sprung up in the gravel along the abandoned railway.
 The administration of mayor Rudy Giuliani planned to demolish the structure.
 The Interstate Commerce Commission approved plans to demolish the structure in 1992, but demolition was delayed due to disputes between various city government agencies and the railroad companies.
 Ownership of the viaduct ultimately passed to CSX Transportation in 1999.